clstaudt/uvdemo-workbench/README.md

 ## Features

 - Notebooks use `nbdime` for git diff and merge operations
-- Imports `uvtest` as an editable dependency from `../uvtest`
+- Imports `uvdemo` as an editable dependency from `../uvdemo`
-- All dependencies are automatically inherited from uvtest
+- All dependencies are automatically inherited from uvdemo